 Fitting Die Maintenance Into Press Operations

-Fast & Furious: When a die for a production part needs maintenance, finding the least-cost fix in the shortest time is critical.
-But now, tooling engineers can achieve time savings of over 80 percent and avoid costly die rework by using next generation root cause software to simulate the iteration process.
+When a die for a production part needs maintenance, finding the least-cost fix in the shortest time is critical.
+Here are some ways that tooling engineers can achieve time savings of over 80 percent and avoid costly die rework by using next generation root cause software to simulate the iteration process.

 For tool maintenance as well as part launches in most shops, the process is sequential and similar:

 - Measure and review dimensional data of a few sample parts.